elh/mdori/README.md

     	write a temporary standalone HTML file, open it, and exit
 ```

+## Features

+- Live browser preview with reload on save
+- GitHub-flavored Markdown, footnotes, tables, task lists, and alerts
+- Syntax highlighting with Prism
+- Math expressions with KaTeX
+- Mermaid diagrams with beautiful-mermaid
+- Standalone HTML export

 ## How it works

 By default, mdori runs a local HTTP server from the current working directory,
 opens the rendered Markdown page in the browser, watches the source file, and
 live reloads the page when the file changes.
-Press Ctrl-C to stop the server.

 This server-based mode is directory-aware: local `.md` links inside the current
 working directory are served through mdori and rendered as HTML, while relative